Reviews You Can Rely On

 No rack or tail light

-We were thoroughly impressed with the Ride1Up Turris XR; it exceeded our expectations in terms of performance, comfort, and value, earning high scores in many of our metrics.
-Powered by a 750W motor, this Class 3 bike quickly hits 20 mph using the throttle and up to 28 mph with the pedal assist function.
-The hydroformed aluminum frame is sleek and stylish while concealing a 614 Wh battery, which gives the bike a modest range.
-27.5-inch wheels roll smoothly, and the knobby tires increase its versatility without adding too much drag.
-The bike isn't sporty, but it feels adequately responsive and stable while cruising.
-The seated position is comfortable with a high-quality feeling saddle and grips.
-The frame is available in two styles (ST/step-thru and XR/step-over) to accommodate different user preferences.
+Our testers were thoroughly impressed with the Ride1Up Turris XR, which exceeded our expectations in terms of performance, comfort, and value, earning it our highest accolades.
+Boasting a 750W motor, this Class 3 bike can reach 20 mph quickly with the throttle and up to 28 mph with the pedal assist function.
+Its frame is not only sleek and stylish but also has a 614 Wh battery, giving the bike a respectable range.
+Additionally, the 27.5-inch wheels roll smoothly, and the high-volume tires dampen vibration.
+The bike is agile and responsive yet stable while cruising.
+Furthermore, the seated position is comfortable, the seat height is adjustable, and the seat and grips feel high quality.

-The Turris XR has several comfort features, such as a headlight, suspension fork, fenders, and all-terrain tires.
-Its upright design provides a neutral position for cruising or enjoying the scenery.
-While it's not the sportiest e-bike, it provides a comfortable ride and is quite convenient.
-It's priced a bit higher than most of our budget e-bikes, but this bike is an excellent value for its price.
-Despite a few minor complaints, the overall value and quality make it an excellent option for those who wish to explore bike paths and urban trails.
-If you want to spend a little more and get more range and an included rack, check out our Editor's Choice from our electric commuter bike review, the Ride1Up 700-Series.
-It is more powerful and has a longer range.
+The Turris XR boasts various comfort features such as a headlight, suspension fork, fenders, and all-terrain tires.
+Its upright design ensures a comfortable and relaxing ride perfect for enjoying the scenery.
+Though not the most athletic bike, it's built for comfort and feels high quality.
+It's also at the higher price range of our budget category.
+Despite a few minor complaints, its overall value and quality make it an excellent option for those who wish to explore bike paths and beyond.
+The bike weighs over 60 pounds with its battery in place, if you want something a bit lighter, check out the Roadster below.

 Read more: Ride1Up Turris XR review